csmithswim/Culinary/src/README.md

-Stage 1 objectives:
+Stage 2 objectives:

-[]Post recipes to server/localhost
-    endpoint is "/api/recipe", receives a recipe as a JSON object and overrides the current recipe []Get recipes
-    endpoint is "api/recipe" and returns the current recipe as a JSON object.
+[]Create unique ID's with the recipe object
+[]Adjust POST request to respond with a JSON object that includes only
+    the ID field && Http.status.code of 200.
+[]Refactor recipe object's fields for ingredients and directions to be
+    String[]
+[]Refactor GET request to accept an ID as its @RequestParam and responds with
+    Http.status.code of 200 and the recipe object if found, 404 if not found.